-The formula thet generates a FICO credit score is made up of several components.
+The formula that generates a FICO credit score is made up of several components.
 Some of these components you would expect to see, such as paying your bills on time.
 But there is one component that takes a lot of people by surprise: credit inquires.

 The creditor pulls a copy of your credit file to evaluate your loan application.
 Existing creditors also pull your credit report from time to time.
 They do this to see if there have been any significant changes to your credit history.

-- When does an inquiry lower your credit score;
+- When does an inquiry lower your credit score?

-- By how much does an inquiry lower your credit score;
+- By how much does an inquiry lower your credit score?

-- How long do inquiries remain on your credit report;
+- How long do inquiries remain on your credit report?

-- How can you determine what inquiries are currently on your credit report;
+- How can you determine what inquiries are currently on your credit report?

-- Does getting a copy of your own credit file lower your score.
+- Does getting a copy of your own credit file lower your score?

 We’ll take a look at each of these questions.
 But first let’s address a fundamental issue–why do credit inquires have any affect at all on our FICO scores?

 First, we need to understand what the credit score formula is all about in the first place.
 Credit scoring formulas like FICO’s are all about one thing: protecting lenders.